FelixOnline/v2/content/articles/2013-9-29-as-hitler-once-said-execute-plan-z.md

 subtitle: >
   Sniper Elite: Nazi Zombie Army review
 date: "2013-09-29 16:10:21 +0100"

 # Attributes from Felix Online V1
 id: "3786"
 old_path: /games/3786/as-hitler-once-said-execute-plan-z
 aliases:
  - /games/3786/as-hitler-once-said-execute-plan-z
+imported: true
+comments:
+ - i know this sounds a bit exrmete but i really look up to you you spend a lot of your time recording and commentating your vids and they are so great to watch when ive had a really bad day i come home go on youtube and watch you  and i speak for everyone now you always put a smile on my face not only are your vids awesome but theyre soooooooo funny you do such a great job of entertaining all us youtubers and i just want to say thanxhiHere is how gurus make moneySign with Clickbank login  click on Market Place select any prcudot click on Promote button next to the prcudot you want to market Get your affilaite linkGo to Eleaverscom sign as advertiser compose ad to your affiliate linkGo to Miami enjoy the moneyHow With Eleaverscom you pay 1 for 1000 visitors in which you get 10 sales each sale commission about 20 so you get 200 for each 1 you spendSpend 100 you end making  20000

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true